PikachuPenial/Titanmod/PATCHNOTES.md

 **>GAMEPLAY**
 *MOVEMENT ADDITIONS/CHANGES*
-- Added Slide Cancelling (input a SPRINT while sliding)
+- Added Slide Cancelling (new settings determines which input cancels a slide)
 - Sliding speed is now affected by velocity (if the player is moving at a decent speed)
 - Canceling a Slide will dynamically impact the Slide cooldown
 - Your character will no longer lose velocity at the end of a Slide